 \section{Introduction}

-Supervised deep learning models have been successful in various tasks such as large-scale image classification, object detection, semantic segmentation, and many more \cite{alexnet, fasterrcnn, ronneberger2015unet}.
-One of the major contributions behind the success of supervised deep learning is the availability of well-labeled large datasets.
-However, such well-labeled datasets are only available for a handful of problems \cite{lecun-mnisthandwrittendigit-2010,imagenet_cvpr09,lin2014microsoft}.
+Supervised deep learning models have been successful in various tasks such as large-scale image classification, object detection, semantic segmentation, and many more \cite{alexnet,fasterrcnn,ronneberger2015unet}.
+One of the significant contributions behind the success of supervised deep learning is the availability of well-labeled large datasets.
+However, such well-labeled datasets are only available for a handful of problems \cite{imagenet_cvpr09,lin2014microsoft}.
 Often tools like Amazon Mechanical Turk \cite{Buhrmester_2011} and Computer Vision Annotation Tool (CVAT) \cite{openvinotoolkitcvat} are used to label them.
 The problem with these tools is that they are expensive and require significant time and human effort to label.
-To circumvent that, a lot of datasets in the real world are either incompletely labeled or extracted from sources that inherently contain label noise \cite{Frenay_2014}.
+To circumvent that, many datasets in the real world are either incompletely labeled or extracted from sources that inherently contain label noise \cite{Frenay_2014}.

 Label noise is detrimental to the training of any deep learning model as it directly impacts the model's learning ability \cite{Zhu_2004}.
 Vision tasks learned with noisy labels don't generalize well, resulting in poor test performance\cite{Zhang_2021}.
-It is very important to thoroughly study the impact of noisy labels to properly understand how it is associated with poor performance.
+It is essential to thoroughly study the impact of noisy labels to understand how they are associated with poor performance.
 This knowledge can be used to improve the current methods that learn with noisy labels \cite{Li_2019}.
-However, to the best of our knowledge, most of the works studied up to now have mainly focused on examining the performance of the deep learning model under the influence of homogeneous noisy labels imposed by corrupting all the true labels with same degree \cite{Algan_2021, SANCHEZ_2020}.
+However, to the best of our knowledge, most of the works studied up to now have mainly focused on examining the performance of the deep learning model under the influence of homogeneous noisy labels imposed by corrupting all the true labels with the same degree \cite{Algan_2021,SANCHEZ_2020}.